Firestorm980/window-throttle/README.md

 Window Throttle (WT) normalizes and throttles the window scroll and resize events between browsers while also offering some great event data so that you stop calculating values and just get things done.
 WT uses either a custom interval timeout or Request Animation Frame to poll the window for any changes in size or scroll position.
 It is available in vanilla JS or a jQuery plugin.
 WT returns the following data:

 ####Scroll
-- Scroll percentage down the page (event.percent)
+- Scroll percentage in either direction on the page (event.percent)
-- Scroll delta from the previous polling position (event.delta)
+- Scroll delta in either direction from the previous polling position (event.delta)

 ####Resize
 - Orientation, landscape or portrait (event.orientation)